Hallelujah78/BICodingChallenge/plan.md

   - we loosely categorize and group the data together and display that related data together in a container.
     - for example, translations of the official & common name can be grouped together **CATEGORIZE AND GROUP DATA**
+- For the currencies property:
+  - currencies in the json references an object with dynamic keys
+  - in our responseObject, currencies will be an array of objects
+  - can we take the object referenced by 'EUR', add a property to it, 'icc' for ISO currency code, and set the value of icc to 'EUR', then add it to our array of objects
+- we will NOT bake tooltips or other text into our response from Node to the frontend

 # Steps Taken